Indian court lifts ban on Chinese social media app TikTok

-An Indian court has lifted its ban on Chinese social media video-sharing app TikTok on the condition that the platform popular with teenagers would not be used to host obscene videos.
+An Indian court on Wednesday lifted its ban on Chinese social media video-sharing app TikTok on the condition that the platform popular with teenagers would not be used to host obscene videos.

 Justices N. Kirubakaran and S.S.
 Sundar warned TikTok that any video on the app violating conditions would be considered contempt of court.